Ancient Hawaiian aquaculture: Types of fishponds

 Brackish water ponds (loko pu'unone) were seen very close to the ocean and excavated by hand from natural bodies of water that have been stranded by sea-level change, or by creating an earth embankment with mud, sand, and coral.
 This made a wall that separated the pond from the ocean.
-However, these ponds were still connected to the ocean via small canals which would allow seawater fished to enter the fishpond during the rising tide.
-These brackish-water ponds were very productive and was filled with many different types of species.
+However, these ponds were still connected to the ocean via small canals which would allow seawater fish to enter the fishpond during the rising tide.
+These brackish-water ponds were very productive and were filled with many different types of species.

 According to B.A.
 Costa-Pierce, seawater ponds were the "ultimate aquaculture achievement of native Hawaiians and a valuable contribution to native engineering and subsistence food production."
 These ponds were constructed by a seawall, usually made of coral or lava rocks, with lengths of these walls ranging from 46 to 1,920 m.
 Coralline algae was gathered and used as a natural cement to hold and strengthen the walls.
 These ponds were very diverse, usually containing about 22 species of marine life.
 One of the most important features of these ponds were canals that was connected directly to the sea and had a grate made of wood and ferns that sat in the middle of these canals.
-These innovative grates allowed for very smaller fish to enter the pond and prevented bigger and mature fish from leaving.
-Harvesting were usually determined by the behavior of the fish.
-For example, during migration seasons for fishes such as milkfish and mullet that migrate to the ocean to spawn, keepers of the fishpond would set out nets on the pond side of the grates and watch as the fishes trap themselves as they try to reach the sea.
+These innovative grates allowed for very small fish to enter the pond and prevented bigger and mature fish from leaving.
+Harvesting timing and methods were usually determined by the behavior of the fish.
+For example, during migration seasons for fishes such as milkfish and mullet that migrate to the ocean to spawn, keepers of the fishpond would set out nets on the pond side of the grates and watch as the fishes trapped themselves as they tried to reach the sea.